Structural Inequality and Population Health

 This project analyzes some of the challenges faced by undocumented immigrant young adults, how these challenges vary across groups of undocumented young people, and how undocumented young people resist exclusion and make claims for their rights.
 The project relies on survey data, in-depth interviews, and content analysis.
 Publications from this study include:

 - Erin Hamilton, Caitlin Patler, and Robin Savinar.
-In press.
+2022.
 “Immigrant Legal Status Disparities in Health among 1st– and 1.5-Generation Latinx Immigrants in California.”
 Population Research and Policy Review.
-Online first.
+41: 1241-1260.

 - Hamilton, Erin, Caitlin Patler, and Jo Haile.
 2019.
 “Growing up without Status: The Integration of Unauthorized Children and Children of Unauthorized Parents.”
 Sociology Compass.
 13(6): 1-14.